benmneb/word-of-the-buddha/README.md

 ## License

-The code here is AGPL.
+The code here is AGPL-3.0-or-later.
 The actual book and it's content (`/pdf` and `*/content` directories) are Copyright © Ajahn Brahmavaṃso.

 See [the license file](LICENSE.md) for details.